dynamicanupam/Bike_Sharing_Demand_Study_using_Linear_Regression/ReadMe.md

 - How well those variables describe the bike demands.

 **Objective:**
-Build a **model** for the demand of shared bikes with the available independent variables.
+Build a **Linear Regression model** for the demand of shared bikes with the available independent variables.
 It will be used by the management to understand how exactly the demands vary with different features.

 ## The Approach
 1) Reading and Understanding the Data